 -

-Version 2: pour the dough into a silicone mold with small indentations (see image) and bake for around ten minutes in an oven preheated to 200 degrees.
+Version 2: Pour the batter into a small silicone mold (see image) and bake for about ten minutes in a preheated oven at 200 degrees.

 -